Soft-prompt Tuning for Large Language Models to Evaluate Bias: Methodology

 \section{Methodology}

-\textbf{Prompt Tuning:} Prompting is the process of augmenting input text with carefully crafted phrases or templates to help a pre-trained language model accomplish a downstream task.
-When combined with well-formed prompts, large language models perform accurately on many tasks without the need for fine-tuning on labelled data \cite{Brown1}.
-However, the exact composition of a prompt often has a material impact on the LLMs performance \cite{liu2021gpt}.
-Recently, considerable research has produced effective approaches for automated prompt optimization.
-The search space for such optimization may focus on natural language prompts \cite{Shin1} or the continuous space of token embeddings \cite{Lester1}, known as discrete and continuous prompt optimization, respectively.\\ \textbf{Bias Evaluation:} Bias in NLP is usually quantified using sensitive attributes \cite{Czarnowska1} such as sex, age, race, nationality etc. Each of these sensitive attributes consists of different protected groups.
-For example, the sensitive attribute \textit{age} consists of the protected groups \{\textit{adult, young, old}\}.
-From the bias perspective, continuous prompt optimization \cite{li2021prefix} provides an excellent assessment tool, but it has not been studied in previous literature.
-In this paper, the prompt-tuning approach in \cite{Lester1} is applied.
+In this paper, we leverage continuous prompt optimization as an efficient means of quantifying bias present in LLMs.
+Prompting is the process of augmenting input text with carefully crafted phrases or templates to help a pre-trained LM accomplish a downstream task.
+When combined with well-formed prompts, LLMs accurately perform many tasks without the need for fine-tuning \cite{Brown1}.
+However, the composition of a prompt often has a material impact on the LLMs performance \cite{liu2021gpt}.
+Recently, considerable research has produced effective approaches for automated prompt optimization, especially in the form of prompting tuning, which modifies the continuous space of token embeddings.
+Several works have shown that prompt tuning, in its various forms, surpasses manual and discrete optimization in terms of performance, and, in some cases, even outperforms full-model fine-tuning.
+Moreover, the approach is also hundreds or thousands of times more parameter efficient than full-model fine-tuning, while simultaneously exhibiting better data efficiency \cite{Lester1,liu-etal-2022-p, Li2021PrefixTuningOC}.